-Youth blogger, Vidisha Bansal, shares her experience of the Roundhouse Young Creatives programme, and meets other young creatives who’ve also used the facilities.
+Youth blogger, Vidisha Jain, shares her experience of the Roundhouse Young Creatives programme, and meets other young creatives who’ve also used the facilities.

 Who have I seen live at the Roundhouse?
 Kodaline, Ella Eyre, Ellie Goulding, Django Django, Ben Howard, Take That, Carrie Underwood, the iTunes / Apple Music Festival three years in a row… and a lot more.